-Name Nombre Circle One Circulo Uno Did your Client Advocate seem interested and sensitive to you needs? and your ¿Le parecio nuestro representante interesado y sensible a us necesidades? ed y a sus Yes/Sí No 2.
+Nam annility and the second Circle Circulo 1.
+Did your Client Advocate seem interested and sensitive to you and your needs? ¿Le parecio nuestro representante interesado y sensible a usted y a sus necesidades?
+Yes/Sí No 2.
 Were the Center's services helpful to you? ¿Fueron los servicios del centro útil?
 Yes/Sí No 3.
-Were you provided information and/or materials regarding your needs ¿Se le dio información y materiales sobre sus necesidades o situación? or situation?
+Were you provided information and/or materials regarding your needs or situation? ¿Se le dio información y materiales sobre sus necesidades o situación?
 Yes/Sí No 4.
 Did you feel free to talk about personal issues? ¿Se sintió libre para hablar de asuntos personales?
 Yes/Sí No 5.
 Would you recommend our facility and services to others? ¿Recomendaría nuestro centro y servicios a los demás?
-Yes/Sí No Comments, suggestions, or prayer requests: Comentarios, suger ncias o peticiones: Client's Signature Dat 2 Firma de Cliente Fec (MART)

-FOR OFFICE USE ONLY USO DE OFICINA SOLAMENTE Seen by
+Yes/Sí No Comr ments, suggestions, or prayer requests: Comentarios, sugerencias o per ticiones: And the Marking of Contract of a de Cliente Date Fecha elementario de la constanta de FOR OFFICE USE ONLY USO DE OFICINA SOLAMENTE Compromission of the lease of Seen by CONTRACTOR DESCRIPTION OF THE PERSON NAMED IN On/